MisterHW/Notes/FreeCAD_OpenEMS/stub_filter_problem_setup.md

 # Solution and Visualization

-* Now is a good time to click "Save Current Settings", which produces an .ini file in the project folder.
+* Now is a good time to click ``Save Current Settings``, which produces an .ini file in the project folder.
 * Note under ``Postprocessing`` there is a ``Write ABORT simulation File`` button, which creates a file named "ABORT" in the ``tmp/`` subdirectory of the project folder to cause OpenEMS to exit when it is being run from Octave, which will come in handy later.
 * Also note the ``Generate just simulation preview`` option that allows to run the Octave script just with AppCSXCAD to preview the model and meshing.